 NOTE: Information collected from New Mexico Oil Conservation Division (OCD) offices in Artesia and Hobbs, New Mexico.
-Also, cumulative barrels information is collected from the Internet site maintained by the New Mexico Institute of Mining and Technology on behalf of the New Mexico OCD and from B. L. Resources of Hobbs, New Mexico (NMIMT)(BLR 2011).
+Also, cumulative barrels information is collected from the Internet site maintained by the New Mexico Institute of Mining and Technology on behalf of the New Mexico OCD (NMIMT).

-TABLE 13Brine Well Status in the Delaware Basin
+Table 13: Brine Well Status in the Delaware Basin